ponmar/filedb/README.txt

 Creating the database
 =====================
 Note!
-This command removes all existing data in the database.
+This command removes all existing data in the database if it already exists.
 >python runserver.py --initdb